Bank of Canada maintains overnight rate.

 Why are Mortgage Rates Rising?

-Latest News Elza Stoyanova 31 Mar
+Latest News 31 Mar

 Over the past month, the Bank of Canada has lowered its overnight rate by a whopping 1.5 percentage points to a mere 0.25%.
 Many people expected mortgage rates to fall equivalently.
 The banks have reduced prime rates by the full 150 basis points (bps).
 But, since the second Bank of Canada rate cut on March 13, banks and other lenders have hiked mortgage rates for fixed- and variable-rate loans.
 That’s not what happens typically when the Bank cuts its overnight rate.
 But these are extraordinary times.